mandy-shen/Distributed-Word-Count/README.md

 # wordcount
-mapreduce a text file to count each word, listing top3.  leader election.
+mapreduce a text file to count each word, listing top3.  leader election(Raft).